-Tucked away on the Moors and hidden in secret coves, these secret beaches are the go-to for in-the-know sun-seekers…
+Tucked away on the Moors and hidden in coves, these secret beaches are the go-to for in-the-know sun-seekers…

 Sandsend

-Neighbouring Yorkshire beaches at Whitby and Runswick Bay might be more famous, but the quiet Sandsend has plenty offer.
-It’s a lovely, long stretch of golden sand offering views in the east towards Whitby Abbey, a chance to see the two rivers that flow into the sea at the end of the beach and coastal pathways that offer a lovely beach walk into Whitby.
-Part of the beach is closed off in the summer for bathing, so you can swim to your heart’s content.
-When you’re done, there’s a cafe, gift shop and pub just by the car park.
+Neighbouring Yorkshire beaches at Whitby and Runswick Bay might be more famous, but the quiet Sandsend has plenty to offer.
+We love popping by this lovely, long stretch of golden sand for many reasons – the views in the east towards Whitby Abbey, the chance to see the two rivers that flow into the sea at the end of the beach and coastal pathways that offer a lovely beach walk into Whitby.

 Sandsend, Whitby, North Yorkshire, YO21 3SU.